 1) Toolkit for engaged and co-creative learning and teaching on the course level

-The first toolkit will offer concrete suggestions and strategies for three major aspects of module design.
+The first toolkit will offer concrete suggestions and strategies for three major aspects of course/module design.

 - Co-creating content and learning goals, providing a structure to guide but not constrain, e.g. a network of interacting ideas, concepts and theories, which students can navigate